yours7himanshu/v4/docs/content/business/okrs.md

 - KR4: Engage 100 choreographers to offer their services
 - KR5: Partner with 100 videographers to provide content creation services

-### O4: Streamline venue management and bookings to achieve €25K in service revenue.
+**O4: Streamline venue management and bookings to achieve €25K in service revenue.**

-Key Results:

 - KR1: Partner with 200 dance studios to manage their venue bookings

 ## Objectives 2025 Q1

-### O1: Launch WeDance v4
+**O1: Launch WeDance v4**

-- Data migrated from v3
+- KR1: Data migrated from v3
-- Yarima Online Course is launched by end of January 2025
+- KR2: Yarima Online Course is launched by end of January 2025
-- Eneris Zoom Class migrated from TicketTailor
+- KR3: Eneris Zoom Class migrated from TicketTailor
-- Pinakothek Booking is launched by May 1st, 2025
+- KR4: Pinakothek Booking is launched by May 1st, 2025
-- Successful design sprint user testing for dancers
+- KR5: Successful design sprint user testing for dancers

-### O2: Establish Relationships with Artists
+**O2: Establish Relationships with Artists**

-- Found 5 dance instructors interested in selling their online classes
+- KR1: Found 5 dance instructors interested in selling their online classes
-- Successful design sprint user testing for online classes
+- KR2: Successful design sprint user testing for online classes

-### O3: Establish Relationships with Organizers
+**O3: Establish Relationships with Organizers**

-- Found 5 organizers interested in ticketing for Regular Parties
+- KR1: Found 5 organizers interested in ticketing for Regular Parties
-- Found 5 organizers interested in ticketing for Courses
+- KR2: Found 5 organizers interested in ticketing for Courses
-- Found 5 organizers interested in ticketing for Online Zoom Classes
+- KR3: Found 5 organizers interested in ticketing for Online Zoom Classes
-- Found 5 organizers interested in ticketing for Festivals
+- KR4: Found 5 organizers interested in ticketing for Festivals
-- Successful 4 design sprints user testing for ticketing
+- KR5: Successful 4 design sprints user testing for ticketing

-### O4: Grow community
+**O4: Grow community**

-- Google Reviews Collection (Anja, Eneris, Yarima, Amado, Salsea)
+- KR1: Google Reviews Collection (Anja, Eneris, Yarima, Amado, Salsea)
-- Munich Salsa Calendar campaign is launched by end of January 2025 (newsletter, telegram, instagram)
+- KR2: Munich Salsa Calendar campaign is launched by end of January 2025 (newsletter, telegram, instagram)
-- 10 videos of salsa cubana dancers from different cities
+- KR3: 10 videos of salsa cubana dancers from different cities
-- 10 videos of different dance styles in Munich
+- KR4: 10 videos of different dance styles in Munich
-- Voting for Pinakothek Booking Policy is posted by end of February 2025
+- KR5: Voting for Pinakothek Booking Policy is posted by end of February 2025

 ## Unknowns